Sleep Profiler Biomarkers for

 Our recent manuscripts describe the discovery of a new biomarker called non-REM hypertonia (NRH).
 We evaluated NRH in its relationship to REM sleep without atonia and studied how NRH relates to sleep spindle activity and autonomic dysregulation.
 A strong association between sleep and wake EEG slowing attributed to neurodegeneration was also discovered.

-We cross-validated the automated staging accuracy in patients with isolated REM sleep behavior disorder and investigated whether a biomarker developed to detect ICU delirium, called atypical N3 sleep, was able to asses altered mental status in patients with Lewy body dementia.
+We cross-validated the automated staging accuracy in patients with isolated REM sleep behavior disorder and investigated whether a biomarker developed to detect ICU delirium, called atypical N3 sleep, was able to assess altered mental status in patients with Lewy body dementia.

 In community-based surveys we conducted, 87% of older adults want to know if they are at-risk for a neurodegenerative disorder, with 86% agreeing it would help them plan for the future.
 These surveys also identified what physicians should and should not do to assist their patients in matters relating to neurodegenerative disorders.